 Most often, migrant family men work on fishing vessels or as dockworkers at fishing ports.
 Women often work at home cleaning fish or repairing nets.

-Our guide took us to the Ban Khlong Makhama School, which has already accepted 35 migrant workers’ children as pupils.
+Our guide took us to his school, which has already accepted 35 migrant workers’ children as pupils.
 We met some of the pupils and Suntharee Prayat, the school vice principal.

 Our 7-year-old guide, who has advanced from a learning centre to the school's kindergarten class, proudly showed us around the school with his kindergarten teacher Phuangphaka Phanitnawa.

-The Ban Khlong Makhama School has around 600 pupils from pre-school age to around 13.
+The school, situated in the Trat province, has around 600 pupils from pre-school age to around 13.
 They attend school daily from 7 to 16, six hours of which are theoretical subjects and the rest is music and other arts subjects.
 The school also gives swimming lessons in their own swimming pool.
 The ability to swim is very important indeed for the children living by the fishing port.

 ”Fish workers’ children have adapted to our school just fine and done well in their studies.
 Because many of them haven’t attended school before, they often start from a class lower than their peers,” says vice principal Suntharee Prayat, who has taught at the school for over 30 years.